The New York Water Week and the United Nations Water Conference 2023 are behind us. What a week it was!

 All in all, the week was satisfying and emphasised our collective need to act now.
 From an NWP perspective, we were happy to be able to support and promote many NWP members in New York.

-Featured NWP members: Arcadis, Unie van Waterschappen, Royal HaskoningDHV, eLEAF, Sensoterra, LG Sonic, Hydraloop, IUCN - National Committee of The Netherlands, IHE Delft, TU Delft, Deltares, Acacia Water, Capitals Coalition , Royal Eijkelkamp, Van Oord, Desolenator, Felixx Landscape Architects and Planners, Dutch Energy from Water Association, International Groundwater Resources Assessment Centre (IGRAC), Netherlands commission for environmental assessment, One Architecture, Plan Nederland
+Featured NWP members: Arcadis, Unie van Waterschappen, Royal HaskoningDHV, eLEAF, Sensoterra, LG Sonic, Hydraloop, IUCN - National Committee of The Netherlands, IHE Delft, TU Delft, Deltares, Acacia Water, Aqua For All, Capitals Coalition , Royal Eijkelkamp, Van Oord, Desolenator, Felixx Landscape Architects and Planners, Dutch Energy from Water Association, International Groundwater Resources Assessment Centre (IGRAC), Netherlands commission for environmental assessment, One Architecture, Plan Nederland